Discrete Shift and Polarization from Response to Symmetry Defects in Interacting Topological Phases: Construction of the Hamiltonian in the presence with symmetry defects

 In this section, we briefly explain how to construct the Hofstadter Hamiltonian with nearest neighbor interaction on square lattice with disclination and dislocation.
 We start with the clean Hamiltonian, which is defined on a $L_x\times L_y$ lattice

 where $\langle ij\rangle$ sums over nearest neighbor terms.
 We choose Landau gauge where $\vec{A}_{\text{clean},x,y} = x\phi\hat {y}$.
 In our calculation, we set $L_x=L_y = L$ with open boundary conditions along both directions.
-The relation between the topological response, defined in the topological field theory\eqref{eq:response} and the filling of the Hofstadter Hamiltonian\eqref{eq:H} is
+The relation between the topological response and the filling of the Hofstadter Hamiltonian\eqref{eq:H} is

 where $C$ is the Chern number of the system, $\kappa$ specifies the charge inside the unit cell and $\phi$ is the flux piercing each unit cell.
+We plot the band structure of different flux per plaquette, shown in Fig.~\ref{fig:band}.
+The energy gap $\Delta E$ can be clearly seen.

-\subsubsection{Lattice with disclination}
+\subsection{Lattice with disclination}

 For $H_{\text{clean}}$, we can define magnetic rotation operator $\tilde C_4$ which commutes with $H_{\text{clean}}$(i.e. $[H_{\text{clean}},\tilde C_4] = 0$). $\tilde C_4 = e^{i\sum_j\lambda_j \hat n_j}C_4$ could be defined as ordinary $C_4$ operator followed by a gauge transformation $e^{i\sum_j\lambda_j \hat n_j}$, with $C_4$ defined as $C_4 a^\dagger_i C_4^\dagger = a^\dagger_{C_4i}$. where $\hat n_i$ is the density operator and the $\lambda_i$ is the $\text{U}(1)$ phase defined on each site satisfying the condition: